What Is Inquiry-Based Learning?

 5. Gives Students Autonomy

 Working in an inquiry-based learning classroom helps students develop a love of learning through independence.
-Rather than simply following along with a lesson, students create the lessons they learn based on their own inquiry, becoming independent thinkers and problem-solvers.
+Rather than simply following along with a lesson, students create the lessons they learn based on their own inquiry, allowing them to become independent thinkers and problem-solvers.

 6. Provides Authentic Differentiation